-We Make Footballers are proud of how our teaching methods have evolved over the years, through experience and passion we ensure that each child develops at every We Make Footballers session they attend.
-A lot of effort and thought goes into what we do and to how we structure our teaching as this enables us to get the best results out of our players.
-Please take a read of our methodology that is the key to helping children of all abilities become the best footballers they can be.
+We Make Footballers are proud of how our teaching methods have evolved over the years.
+A lot of effort and thought goes into how we structure our teaching to get the best results out of our players.
+Please take a read of our methodology which is the key to helping children of all abilities become the best footballers they can be.

 Discovery learning is a technique of inquiry-based learning and is considered a constructivist based approach to education.
 It is supported by the work of learning theorists and psychologists Jean Piaget, Jerome Bruner, and Seymour Papert.

 Despite societal assumptions, and built-in views, of how people learn, our approach to coaching is largely through the learning theory.
 Most learning is undertaken within a cluster of ideas or experiences, or the result of the ‘default’ view in a particular teaching programme.

 However, evidence of use, implementation, and impact on practice from all approaches to learning is not yet available.

 - There are significantly different ways of understanding learning.

 - There is a relative absence of empirically informed research into coach learning.

 With over 170 players signed to professional clubs (check out the Head Office Instagram page, #WMForiginals) you will see our theory on how our players learn seems to be working well.

 We find if you give players all the answers, they get lazy.
 They don’t think for themselves.
 They can’t problem solve.
 We want to present situations in which the environment teaches them.
 A very simplified explanation of how memory works is that we have long-term memory and short-term memory.
 Once a person has something in their long-term memory it will always be in their brain, even if it’s a memory of an awful cup final mistake they have suppressed for years; it’s there somewhere.
 However short-term memory hasn’t been stored properly and can therefore be forgotten.